-The following is the statistical charts for calendar years 2018, 2019, and 2020.
-Charts for UNH Franklin Pierce School of Law.
+The following are the statistical charts for calendar years 2019, 2020, and 2021 for the UNH Franklin Pierce School of Law.
 Differences in the statistics themselves reflect the number of crimes reported, not necessarily a difference in the rate of crime itself.
 The data does not reflect prosecution, convictions or the outcome of disciplinary actions.